 - 3.4.4.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing marine ecological impact as stated in Annexes 8 and 16 of the TM respectively. - 3.4.4.2 The assessment area for the purpose of the marine ecological impact assessment shall be the same as the assessment area for Water Quality Impact Assessment described in section 3.4.3.2.
-The assessment shall include potential impacts on ecological sensitive receivers in the vicinity of the Project, including existing, planned and potential Marine Parks, coral and benthic communities and Finless Porpoise. - 3.4.4.3 The marine ecological impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix C.
+The assessment shall include potential impacts on ecological sensitive receivers in the vicinity of the Project, including existing, planned/potential Marine Parks and Sites of Special Scientific Interest, coral and benthic communities, Amphioxus, and Finless Porpoise. - 3.4.4.3 The marine ecological impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix C.